 - School records, if you’re enrolling children in local schools

-Keep both physical and digital copies of all documents.
+Keep both physical and digital copies of all documents as part of your relocation checklist.
 It’s also helpful to store them in a secure, easily accessible travel folder during your move.

 CM Relocation Can Help You: